 Requesting access to your personal data

 Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child’s educational record, contact Mr Hamendra Mistry, Systems Manager.
+To make a request for your personal information, or be given access to your child’s educational record, contact Mr Hamendra Mistry, Data Protection Officer (DPO).

 You also have the right to: